hamdiinada/Laravel_QrCode/README.md

 ## Laravel Project

-In this project, i will use simplesoftwareio/simple-qrcode package to generate simple, text, numeric and image qr code in laravel 8 app.
+In this project, we will use simplesoftwareio/simple-qrcode package to generate simple, text, numeric and image qr code in laravel 8 app.

 ## 1-Installing qrcode Generator Package